quantum-kite/kite/docs/documentation/disorder.md

 KITE's disorder implementation — general-purpose and user-friendly — is one of its main features.
 The inclusion of disorder in a given system follows a simple recipe: the user specifies one or more _disorder patterns_ in the [Python interface][kite-script] together with the desired disorder statistics.
-This information is passed on to [KITEx] and used to perform the required modifications of on-site energies and hopping terms across the whole lattice _on-the-fly_.
+This information is passed on to [KITEx] and used to automatically perform the required modifications of on-site energies and hopping terms across the whole lattice _on-the-fly_.

 !!!
 Info
     Disorder patterns are local modifications of the Hamiltonian that can be constricted to one unit cell or can connect neighboring unit cells.